-The Federal Reserve Board's rule for strengthening supervision and regulation of foreign banking organizations (FBO Rule) implements Dodd-Frank's enhanced prudential standards and early remediation requirements for the U.S. operations of non-U.S. banks, such as BMO.
-The FBO Rule established new requirements relating to an intermediate holding company structure, risk-based capital and leverage requirements, capital stress testing requirements, U.S. risk management and risk governance, liquidity risk management and liquidity stress testing frameworks.
-In December 2014, we submitted to the Federal Reserve Board our implementation plan for meeting these requirements by the effective date (July 1, 2016).
-In accordance with the FBO Rule, BMO certified our compliance with the FBO Rule requirements to the Federal Reserve Board in July 2016.
+The Federal Reserve Board's rule for strengthening supervision and regulation of foreign banking organizations (FBO Rule) implemented Dodd Frank's enhanced prudential standards for the U.S. operations of non-U.S. banks, such as BMO.
+The rule established new requirements relating to an intermediate holding company structure, risk based capital and leverage requirements, capital stress testing requirements, U.S. risk management and risk governance, liquidity risk management and liquidity stress testing frameworks.
+We have certified our compliance with this rule.
+In May 2018, the U.S. Congress passed the Economic Growth, Regulatory Relief, and Consumer Protection Act (EGRRCP), which made reforms to Dodd-Frank, including raising the threshold for heightened prudential standards from US\$50 billion to US\$250 billion in total consolidated assets.
+The Federal Reserve in October 2019 issued final rules that modify capital and liquidity requirements, single counterparty credit limits, and enhanced prudential standards for bank holding companies and foreign banking organizations.
+EGRRCP rulemaking will continue for at least the next year and may impact our U.S. operations.

 The OCC has issued guidelines that establish heightened standards for large national banks with average total consolidated assets of US\$50 billion or more, including BHB.
 The guidelines set out minimum standards for the design and implementation of a bank's risk governance framework and minimum standards for oversight of that framework by a bank's board of directors.
 The framework must ensure the bank's risk profile is easily distinguished and separate from that of its parent for risk management purposes.
 A bank's board of directors is responsible for informed oversight of, and providing credible challenge to, management's risk management recommendations and decisions.
-We have implemented a plan to comply with these guidelines.
+We comply with these guidelines.

-Additional information about supervision and regulation in the United States is found under the headings "Regulatory Capital Requirements" and "Capital Regulatory Developments" in the Enterprise-Wide Capital Management section on pages 69 to 71, "Regulatory Requirements" in the Risks That May Affect Future Results section on page 80, and "Legal and Regulatory Risk" on pages 109 to 111 of the 2017 MD&A.
+Additional information about supervision and regulation in the United States is found under the headings "Regulatory Capital Requirements" and "Capital Regulatory Developments" in the Enterprise-Wide Capital Management section on pages 59 to 61, "Regulatory Requirements" in the Risks That May Affect Future Results section on page 70, and "Legal and Regulatory Risk" on pages 103 to 104 of the 2019 MD&A, which we incorporate herein by reference.

 This Supervision and Regulation in the United States section contains forward-looking statements.
-Please see the Cautionary Statement on page 2.
+Please see the Caution Regarding Forward-Looking Statements on page 2.